 Full-Time Working Toward Degree Status for Loan and Visa Purposes

-Graduate students receiving student support (a tuition scholarship, stipend or other university support) are required to maintain full-time registration.
-Full-time registration status is defined as 12 credits per semester for level one students (who have completed less than 24 graduate credits), and 9 credits for level two students (who have completed 24 or more graduate credits).
-See terms and conditions (.doc, 64kb) form for TA/GAs These students may not register for GRD 700.
+Graduate students receiving university support (a tuition scholarship, stipend or other support) and all international students are required to maintain full-time registration.
+Full-time registration status is defined as 12 credits per semester for G1 students (who have completed less than 24 graduate credits), and 9 credits for G2, G3 & G4 students (who have completed 24 or more graduate credits).

 Level 1 graduate students (master's students who have completed fewer than 24 graduate credits) are considered full-time when they are registered for 12 credits per semester, so an overload for them is > 13 credits.
 Level 2 students (master's students who have completed at least 24 credits) and Level 3 and 4 (doctoral) students are considered full time when they are registered for 9 credits.
 So an overload for them is > 10 credits.